 The agent that causes CWD and other TSEs has not been completely characterized.
 However, the theory supported by most scientists is that TSE diseases are caused by abnormal forms of proteins, known as prions.
 The exact mechanism of transmission is unclear, although evidence suggests CWD is transmitted directly from one animal to another through bodily fluids and tissues.
 Further research also indicates that CWD-causing prions can persist in soil for several years, potentially binding to plant life in the area.
 As the list of means of transmission expands, CWD is of increasing concern for wildlife managers across North America.

-Since first identified, CWD has been documented in both wild and captive cervid populations throughout 26 states and three Canadian provinces.
-Where present, localized infection rates among wild and captive cervids can reach upwards of 25% and 79%, respectively.
-The lack of definitive information regarding CWD, coupled with the disease’s potential to decimate large portions of North America’s cervid population, establishes a critical need for additional research to ensure that our nation’s professional wildlife managers and agencies have accurate and reliable scientific information at their disposal on which to base future management decisions.
+Since first identified, CWD has been documented in both wild and farmed cervid populations in 26 states and three Canadian provinces.
+Where present, localized infection rates among wild and farmed cervids can reach upwards of 25% and 79%, respectively.
+The lack of definitive information regarding CWD, coupled with the disease’s potential to impact large portions of North America’s cervid population, establishes a critical need for additional research to ensure that our nation’s professional wildlife managers and agencies have accurate and reliable scientific information at their disposal on which to base future management decisions.